NoriTanushree/Nori-Blog/content/post/2019-06-21-climate-trial.markdown

 ##  Time Series Analysis

 ***
-Apart from exploring the patterns of change in climate data we also wanted to predict and benchmark temperatures using several types of time series forecast models.
+The aim of this analysis is to predict and benchmark temperatures using several types of time series forecast models.

+Source of the data used for the analysis is - https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data

+Some details about the datasets:

+*It dates from 1750 to 2013 for average land temperature and 1850 to 2013 for max and min land temperatures and global ocean and land temperatures

+*The dataset I chose for the analysis is the Global Land Temperarures by City.
+I picked NYC to explore and analyse.

-Why time series forecasting?
+Why time series forecasting though?

 Because climate data is heavily time-dependent and has naturally temporal ordering, we can use previously observed values to predict future values

 We will try and predict temperatures in NYC

 Data Import

 ```r